salif/linkita/content/extra-frontmatter.en.md

 # Type: boolean.
 No default value.
 opinion =

-# The URL for the audio.
-# No default value.
-audio = ""

-# MIME type of the audio.
-# e.g. "audio/vnd.facebook.bridge", "audio/mpeg".
-# No default value.
-audio_type = ""

-# The URL for the video.
-# No default value.
-video = ""

-# MIME type of the video.
-# e.g. "application/x-shockwave-flash", "video/mp4".
-# No default value.
-video_type = ""

-# Width of the video in pixels.
-# Type: number.
-No default value.
-video_width =

-# Height of the video in pixels.
-# Type: number.
-No default value.
-video_height =

 # Set only if different from canonical page URL.
 # Default value: current_url
 url = ""